Lincoln-University-Edu/lsu/doc/models/promotion.md

 * user_id

 * What does this mean?
-A user must create an promotion like so:
+A user must create a `promotion` like so:
 ```ruby
 user = User.create!(user_params)
 promotion = user.promotions.create!(promotion_params)